nicolgit/proximity/generator/README.md

 - `--developer`: Developer mode - limit to first 3 railway stations and 3 tram stops (optional)
 - `--noisochrone`: Skip isochrone generation when creating the area (optional)

+**Isochrone Generation:**
+When creating an area (unless `--noisochrone` is specified), the system will:
+1. Generate individual isochrones for each station (5, 10, 15, 20, 30 minutes)
+2. Create area-wide isochrones by computing the union of all station isochrones for each duration
+3. Save area-wide isochrones to `/isochrone/{areaid}/{duration}min.json`

+The area-wide isochrones represent the combined accessibility area from all transit stations in the area, handling overlaps correctly using geometric union operations.

 **Examples:**
 ```bash
 # Create an area centered in Rome with 1km diameter